xinntao/Real-ESRGAN/Training.md

 ## Train Real-ESRGAN

-1. After you train Real-ESRNet, you now have the file `experiments/train_RealESRNetx4plus_1000k_B12G4_fromESRGAN/model/net_g_1000000.pth`.
-If you need to specify the pre-trained path of other files.
-Modify the `pretrain_network_g` value in the option file `train_realesrgan_x4plus.yml`.
+1. After the training of Real-ESRNet, you now have the file `experiments/train_RealESRNetx4plus_1000k_B12G4_fromESRGAN/model/net_g_1000000.pth`.
+If you need to specify the pre-trained path to other files, modify the `pretrain_network_g` value in the option file `train_realesrgan_x4plus.yml`.
 1. Modify the option file `train_realesrgan_x4plus.yml` accordingly.
 Most modifications are similar to those listed above.
 1. Before the formal training, you may run in the `--debug` mode to see whether everything is OK.
 We use four GPUs for training:
     ```bash
     CUDA_VISIBLE_DEVICES=0,1,2,3 \
     python -m torch.distributed.launch --nproc_per_node=4 --master_port=4321 train.py -opt options/train_realesrgan_x4plus.yml --launcher pytorch --debug
     ```
 1. The formal training.
 We use four GPUs for training.
-We pass `--auto_resume` to resume the training if necessary automatically.
+We use the `--auto_resume` argument to automatically resume the training if necessary.
     ```bash
     CUDA_VISIBLE_DEVICES=0,1,2,3 \
     python -m torch.distributed.launch --nproc_per_node=4 --master_port=4321 train.py -opt options/train_realesrgan_x4plus.yml --launcher pytorch --auto_resume